Photos

 Micajah Clark was the first cousin of Micajah Gilmer (who married Martha's sister Elizabeth) and also Mildred Gilmer (who married Martha's father David).

-4 Mary W. Parrish was born on April 1, 1825 in Sumner Co., Tennessee 2.
+6 Mary Wynne Parrish was born on April 1, 1825 in Sumner Co., Tennessee 2,29.
 She died on March 31, 1906 in New Providence (now Clarksville), Montgomery Co., Tennessee 2.
 She is buried in the Flat Lick Cemetery, near Herndon, Christian Co., Kentucky.

 She married Collin H. Roberts on December 3, 1844 in Christian Co., Kentucky 19.
 (He was born on June 18, 1816 in Montgomery Co., Tennessee 2 and died on January 29, 1889 in Christian Co., Kentucky 2.
 He is buried in the Flat Lick Cemetery, near Herndon, Christian Co., Kentucky.)